 Indian models are becoming extremely successful in the fashion industry in recent years showing their attitude to a diversity in a positive light.
 The modelling industry has been criticised for adopting a racist character in the past yet many Indian female models are proving to change this perception dramatically.

 Would you like to start your modelling career?
 Simply register today!

 A Positive Step towards a Diverse Industry

-It is a correct step in the right direction to witness a multicultural industry and encouraging for aspiring Indian hopefuls who wish to enter the high fashion or commercial niche.
-The more diverse range of models witnessed on the catwalk or fronting campaigns will inspire and influence decisions of models with Asian descent.
+It is a correct step in the right direction to witness a multicultural industry and encouraging for aspiring Indian models who wish to enter the high fashion or commercial niche.
+The more diverse range of models witnessed on the catwalk or fronting campaigns will inspire and influence decisions of models from Mumbai, Mangalore, Delhi and Bangalore.

 Neelam Gill Shares Her Story

 Neelam Gill talks about her experiences of working in the fashion industry and her opinion of how the profession is evolving.
 Modelling for the Burberry campaign launched her career and allowed for her to feel accepted in the fashion world.